Apple cider vinegar

-Apple cider vinegar, or cider vinegar, is a vinegar made from fermented apple juice, and used in salad dressings, marinades, vinaigrettes, food preservatives, and chutneys.
+Apple cider vinegar, or cider vinegar, is a vinegar made from cider, and used in salad dressings, marinades, vinaigrettes, food preservatives, and chutneys.
 It is made by crushing apples, then squeezing out the juice.
-Bacteria and yeast are added to the liquid to start the alcoholic fermentation process, which converts the sugars to alcohol.
-In a second fermentation step, the alcohol is converted into vinegar by acetic acid-forming bacteria (Acetobacter species).
-Acetic acid and malic acid combine to give vinegar its sour taste.
+The apple juice is then fermented by yeast which converts the sugars in the juice to ethanol.
+In a second fermentation step, the ethanol is converted into acetic acid by acetic acid-forming bacteria (Acetobacter species), yielding cider vinegar.
+The acetic acid, together with the malic acid naturally present in apple juice, contribute to the sour taste of this vinegar.